 Under our bylaws, our directors are divided into three classes.
-Each class consists, as nearly as possible, often-third of the total number of directors, and each class selected for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
+Each class consists, as nearly as possible, ofine-third of the total number of directors, and each class selected for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Holders of our common stock and preferred stock vote together as a class for the election of directors, except that the holders of our term preferred stock have the sole right to elect two of our directors.
-At each annual meeting of our stockholders, the successors to the class of directors whose term expires at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
+At each annual meeting of stockholders held in the third year stock have the sole right to elect two of our directors.
+At each annual meeting of stockholders held in the third year of their election to hold office for a term expiring at the annual meeting of stockholders held in the third year of their election.
 Each director will hold office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.
 Information regarding our Board of Directors is as follows (the address for each director is c/o Gladstone Capital Corporation, 1521 Westbranch Drive, Suite 100, McLean, Virginia 22102):

-Name Age Position Director Since Expiration of Term Interested Directors Since or rerm David Gladstone 74 Chairman of the Board and Chief Executive Officer (1)(2)(6) 2001 2019 Terry L. Brubaker 73 Vice Chairman, Chief Operating Officer, Asst.
-Secretary and Director (1)(2)(6) 2001 2018 Independent Directors Anthony W. Parker 71 Director (2)(3)(6)(7)(8) 2001 2017 Michela A. English 66 Director (3)(8) 2002 2017 Paul W. Adelgren 73 Director $(4)(5)(8)$ 2003 2019 John H. Outland 71 Director (4)(5)(7)(8) 2003 2019 Walter H. Wilkinson, Jr. 70 Director (4)(5)(7)(8)(9) 2014 2018 Caren D. Merrick 56 Director $(3)(7)(8)(9)$ 2014 2018
+Name Age Position Director Since Expiration of Term Interested Directors David Gladstone 74 Chairman of the Board and Chief Executive Officer(1)(2)(6) 2001 2019 Terry L. Brubaker 73 Vice Chairman, Chief Operating Officer, Asst.
+Secretary and Director(1)(2)(6) 2001 2018 Independent Directors Anthony W. Parker 71 Director(2)(3)(6)(7)(8) 2001 2017 Michela A. English 66 Director(3)(8) 2002 2017 Paul W. Adelgren 73 Director(4)(5)(8) 2003 2019 John H. Outland 71 Director(4)(5)(7)(8) 2003 2019 Walter H. Wilkinson, Jr. 70 Director(4)(5)(7)(8)(9) 2014 2018 Caren D. Merrick 56 Director(3)(7)(8)(9) 2014 2018

-- (1) Interested person as defined in Section 2(a)(19) of the 1940 Act due to the director's position as our officer and/or employment by the Adviser.
+(1) Interested person as defined in Section 2(a)(19) of the 1940 Act due to the director's position as our officer and/or employment by the Adviser.

-- (2) Member of the executive committee.
+(2) Member of the executive committee.

-- (3) Member of the audit committee.
+(3) Member of the audit committee.

-- (4) Member of the ethics, nominating, and corporate governance committee.
+(4) Member of the ethics, nominating, and corporate governance committee.

-- (5) Member of the compensation committee.
+(5) Member of the compensation committee.

-- (6) Member of the offering committee.
+(6) Member of the offering committee.

-- (7) Member of the valuation committee.
+(7) Member of the valuation committee.

-- Each independent director, serves as an alternate member of each committee for which they do not serve as a regular member.
+(8) Each independent director, serves as an alternate member of each committee for which they do not serve as a regular member.
 Messrs.
 Adelgren, Outland and Wilkinson serve as alternate members of the audit committee; Mr. Parker and Mses.
 English and Merrick serve as alternates on the compensation committee; Mr. Parker and Mses.
 English and Merrick serve as alternates on the ethics, nominating and corporate governance committee and Messrs.
 Adelgren, Outland and Wilkinson and Mses.
 English and Merrick serve as alternates on the offering committee.
 Mr. Adelgren and Ms. English serve as alternates on the valuation committee.
 Alternate members of the committees serve and participate in meetings of the committees only in the event of an absence of a regular member of the committee.

-- (9) Caren D. Merrick and Walter H. Wilkinson, Jr. were elected, solely by the preferred stockholders, at the Company's 2015 Annual Meeting of Stockholders for a term expiring in 2018.
+(9) Caren D. Merrick and Walter H. Wilkinson, Jr. were elected, solely by the preferred stockholders, at the Company's 2015 Annual Meeting of Stockholders for a term expiring in 2018.